gabriel19913/DataScienceWithPython/Repositories.md

 * [Unvoiced](https://github.com/grassknoted/Unvoiced) - Application that converts American Sign Language to Speech.
 * [Vowpal Wabbit](https://github.com/VowpalWabbit/vowpal_wabbit) - Vowpal Wabbit is a machine learning system which pushes the frontier of machine learning with techniques such as online, hashing, allreduce, reductions, learning2search, active, and interactive learning.
 * [Wav2Lip](https://github.com/Rudrabha/Wav2Lip) - This repository contains the codes of "A Lip Sync Expert Is All You Need for Speech to Lip Generation In the Wild", published at ACM Multimedia 2020.
+* [xarray](https://github.com/pydata/xarray) - xarray (formerly xray) is an open source project and Python package that makes working with labelled multi-dimensional arrays simple, efficient, and fun!

 ## Highlights
 * [Best-of Machine Learning with Python](https://github.com/ml-tooling/best-of-ml-python) - A ranked list of awesome machine learning Python libraries.
 Updated weekly.